Customer Perception Study: Small-Size Cars

 Ownership Experience & Advocacy

 Those who have owned a compact car before — especially in Europe — report high satisfaction and strong willingness to recommend the category to others.
-Familiarity breeds trust, and trust leads to advocacy.
+Familiarity strengthens the customer perception of small cars, leading to stronger advocacy.

 In contrast, most US respondents have never owned a small car.
-Without personal experience, opinions tend to rely on assumptions rather than firsthand benefits.
+Without personal experience, opinions tend to rely on assumptions rather than firsthand benefits, creating a perception gap highlighted in this car study.

 What the Study Suggests

 In the US, the category represents more of a mindset shift than a product decision.
-To grow adoption, brands will need to focus on storytelling: safety reassurance, lifestyle relevance, design identity, and proof that “small” can still feel premium, modern, and capable.
+To grow adoption, brands may need to focus on storytelling: safety reassurance, lifestyle relevance, design identity, and proof that “small” can still feel premium, modern, and capable.
+These insights contribute to deeper small car market consumer insights for automotive brands.

 Our data-driven insights have influenced the strategy of 200+ reputed companies across the globe.